moontropica/characterevent/README.md

 * Contract should allow modification of submissions
   * Increase of SOL contribution
   * Updating of image
-* Submissions made with referrals get 10 `RefPoints` and
+* Submissions made with referrals get 10 `RefPoints` added to their wallet

 * Have an API that displays the most recent winners